adobe/aio-tvm/README.md

   hence who can deploy files to your S3 Bucket.
   - **[ ⚠️ NOT RECOMMENDED ⚠️]** Use `APPROVED_LIST=*` to allow access to
     **every** OpenWhisk namespace in the same domain.

-- Use the `ADMIN_LIST` variable to control which namespaces can access the TVM admin endpoints and hence who can retrieve credentials for any namespace in the same domain.
+  - **[Note]** Does not apply for admin/* endpoints

+- Only Adobe I/O Runtime Actions deployed in the same namespace as TVM are authorized to call admin/** endpoints

 ### Setup Azure Blob